Velipadinte Pusthakam: Casting

 Lal Jose wanted every character in the film to get due importance; not just the lead character.
 The names of most of the supporting cast were revealed in April 2017.
 Anna Rajan, who debuted with Angamaly Diaries, was fixed in the role of Mary, a professor.
 Benny described her character as "a strict college professor who would be seen as a regular, sari-clad faculty member.
 We might add a pair of spectacles too to the look, but the final decision will be taken post the look test."
 Anoop Menon was confirmed in an unspecified role who "appears in the backstory of the film".
 Also Salim Kumar, Priyanka Nair, Kalabhavan Shajohn, Siddique, Alencier Ley Lopez, Arun Kurian, and Jagan were confirmed at the time in other supporting roles.
 Arun Kurian plays a college student named Sameer, whom he described as a "gregarious type, a college-going city boy"; Lal Jose had Arun himself in mind for the role.

 In June 2017, it was revealed that Anoop would play an old man named Vishwan and would wear more than one costume during the story.
 Jude Anthany Joseph confirmed his presence in the film in May.
 Siddique plays Tharakan, a character with villainous shades.
 He said his character "has an issue with the college authorities and the students.
-He is miffed at the owner, who has alloted the land to build the college."
+He is miffed at the owner, who has allotted the land to build the college."
 Sarath Kumar portrays a character named Franklin from a fisherman's family, who is a popular guy on campus.
 Salim Kumar plays Premraj, a college professor who loses his position as Vice-principal.
 Jude plays a student called Vignjanakoshi.
 Sibish Sudhi plays the college peon.
 Other characters are played by Shivaji Guruvayoor, Vijay Babu, and Krishna Kumar.